-A 2013 survey for BBC Radio 5 Live revealed that, as a direct result of the London 2012 Olympics, 20% of people were inspired to take up or increase their participation in sport.
-This is good news, of course, but it could also mean an increase in sports-related injuries.
+A survey was carried out in 2013 for BBC Radio 5 Live, following the London 2012 Olympics..
+The study revealed that, as a direct result of the Olympics, 20% of people were inspired to take up, or increase their participation in sport.
+This is good news, of course, however it could also mean an increase in sports-related injuries.

-Sports physiotherapists have specific knowledge and experience that can deal with acute, chronic or over-use injuries.
-Acupuncture can also aid recovery following a sporting injury.
-A variety of techniques can be effectively used to stimulate the body to aid recovery and ease pain.
+Sports physiotherapists have specific knowledge and experience.
+Their experience means they can deal with acute, chronic or over-use injuries.
+Furthermore Acupuncture can also aid recovery following a sporting injury.
+A variety of techniques can be effectively used.
+These techniques stimulate the body to aid recovery and ease pain.

-Julie Iveson, the senior physiotherapist and acupuncturist at The Iveson Clinic, has a particular interest in all forms of sports injuries as she was a successful gymnast and competed internationally in the late 1970s and early 80s.
+Julie Iveson, is the senior physiotherapist and acupuncturist at The Iveson Clinic.
+She also has a particular interest in all forms of sports injuries.
+In the late 1970s and early 80s she was a successful gymnast, and competed internationally.
 Here is Julie performing at The British Championships.
-So if you need help with an injury or would like some advice to prevent sporting injuries, please give us a call on 01787 374964.

 At the Iveson Clinic we can offer treatment for injuries.
 We can also provide advice to prevent sporting injuries.
 Please give us a call on 01787 374964 to discuss.